 Karin-dou 4koma: Tamaryu's entire class collapses with nausea after Seren mass-teleports them, with the exception of Tamaryu and Elly, who are used to it.

 Known in Our Little Adventure as "Dirty Warping".
 Due to Merla's fear of a powerful hostile closing in on them, she teleports Lenny, Julie, and herself not-so-nicely to a safer area.
 She is off target, causing herself and Lenny to get sickened, as well as some minor "scrambling" injuries to all three of them.

 In part two of the pilot, Twilight Sparkle comes out slightly dizzy after teleporting herself a few feet to get close to the Elements of Harmony.

-In "The Ticket Master", she does a kind of reverse of Dr. Manhattan's "Leave me alone!" moment and accidentally teleports herself and Spike back to their home to escape a friendly mob.
+In "The Ticket Master", she does a kind of reverse of Dr. Manhattan's "Leave me alone!" moment and accidentally teleports herself and Spike back to their home to escape an overly-friendly mob.
 Twilight is momentarily disoriented, but Spike comes out dazed and singed.
 She seems to have mastered the ability to such a degree that she's no longer affected by it, and can teleport with such convenience she can use Teleport Spam just to hold a conversation.